preshroyalz/cloud-resume-challenge/README.md

 ![Azure Static Website Hosting](screenshots/stage-4-azure-static-hosting.png)

-### ✅ Stage 5: HTTPS for Azure Storage URL using Azure CDN
+### ✅ Stage 5 and ✅ Stage 6: HTTPS for Azure Storage URL using Azure CDN | DNS Domain for Azure CDN endpoint

 By default, the Azure Storage static website endpoint only supports HTTP, which is not secure.
 To enable HTTPS and serve the site on a custom domain, I integrated my storage account with Azure CDN.